yjwnb6/UnSAM/README.md

 </tbody></table>

 #### Promptable image segmentation
 Despite using a backbone that is 3× smaller and being trained on only 1% of SA-1B, our lightly semi-supervised UnSAM+ surpasses the fully-supervised SAM in promptable segmentation task on COCO.
+Please uncomment `SCALAR_DIM: 128` in the [config](promptable_segmentation/configs/semantic_sam_only_sa-1b_swinT.yaml) if you are using UnSAM instead of UnSAM+ checkpoint.
 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->